 4.1 Discharge of Sewage from a Sanitary Sewer System

-Any discharge from a sanitary sewer system that has the potential to discharge to waters of the State is prohibited unless it is promptly cleaned up and reported as required in this General Order.
+Any discharge from a sanitary sewer system that has the potential to discharge to surface waters of the State is prohibited unless it is promptly cleaned up and reported as required in this General Order.

 4.2.
 Discharge of Sewage to Waters of the State